radiantearth/stac-spec/catalog-spec/catalog-spec.md

 There are a few types of catalogs that implementors occasionally refer to.
 These get defined by the `links` structure.

  * A **sub-catalog** is a Catalog that is linked to from another Catalog that is used to better organize data.
-For example a Landsat dataset might have sub-catalogs for each Path and Row, so as to create a nice tree structure for users to follow.
+For example a Landsat collection might have sub-catalogs for each Path and Row, so as to create a nice tree structure for users to follow.
  * A **root catalog** is a Catalog that only links to sub-catalogs.
 These are typically entry points for browsing data.
 Often they will contain the [STAC Collection](../collection-spec) definition, but in implementations that publish diverse information it may contain sub-catalogs that provide a variety of collections.